Skip to content

 protocol://(value)

-1. reqHeaders:///User/xxx/yyy.txt - Loads the action content from the local file /User/xxx/yyy.txt
+1. reqHeaders:///User/xxx/yyy.txt - Load operation content from local file /User/xxx/yyy.txt

-2. reqHeaders://(/User/xxx/yyy.txt) - Uses /User/xxx/yyy.txt directly as the action content
+2. reqHeaders://(/User/xxx/yyy.txt) - Treat /User/xxx/yyy.txt directly as operation content

 Template Strings